-(a) The company, Consolidated Holdings Limited, Kastell Limited and Mizzi Holdings Limited are, jointly and severally with Mizzi Organisation Finance p.l.c. (a related party forming part of the Mizzi Organisation) and between themselves, guaranteeing the repayment of the nominal value of the bonds issued by the latter related party, for subscription to the general public, on the redemption date and the interest amounts payable in respect of the bonds on each interest payment date.
-The nominal value of bonds outstanding at 31 December 2011 and 2010 amounts to €30,000,000.
+(a) The company, Consolidated Holdings Limited, Kastell Limited and Mizzi Holdings Limited are, jointly and severally with Mizzi Organisation Finance p.l.c. (a related party forming part of the Mizzi Organisation) and between themselves, guaranteeing the repayment of the nominal value of the bonds issued by the latter related party, for subscription by the general public, on the redemption date and the interest amounts payable in respect of the bonds on each interest payment date.
+The nominal value of bonds outstanding at 31 December 2013 and 2012 amounts to €30,000,000.
 These bonds are due for redemption on 30 November 2019 but are redeemable in whole or in part at the issuer's sole discretion on any date falling between 30 November 2016 and 30 November 2019.
 The bonds are subject to interest at the rate of 6.2% payable in six monthly in arrears on 31 May and 30 November in each year.
 The guarantors irrevocably and unconditionally guarantee the due and punctual performance of all the obligations undertaken by the issuer under the terms and conditions of the bond issue.

 Bond issue proceeds had been advanced to Consolidated Holdings Limited, Kastell Limited and Mizzi Holdings Limited.
-These advances are repayable on 30 November 2019 and bear interest at the fixed rate of 7.2% per annum until 31 May 2010 and 6.95% thereafter.
+These advances are repayable on 30 November 2019 and bear interest at the fixed rate of 6.95% per annum.
 Interest is payable six monthly in arrears on 31 May and 30 November of each year.
 Consolidated Holdings Limited, Kastell Limited, Mizzi Holdings Limited and The General Soft Drinks Company Limited, the guarantors in respect of the bond issue, have jointly and severally, between themselves and with the respective borrower, undertaken under each loan agreement to repay all interest and principal amounts that will become due and payable by the borrower pursuant to the advances from Mizzi Organisation Finance p.l.c.

-- (b) The parent company and its subsidiary, together with other related parties forming part of Mizzi Organisation, are jointly and severally liable in respect of guarantees given to secure the banking facilities of related parties forming part of Mizzi Organisation up to a limit of €27,795,000 (2010: €27,795,000) and €36,248,000 (2010: €36,248,000) respectively, together with interest and charges thereon.
-These guarantees are supported by a general hypothec over the subsidiary's assets for the amount of €24,482,000 (2010: 24,482,000). - (c) At 31 December 2011, the group and company had contingent liabilities amounting to €60,902 (2010: €60,902) in respect of guarantees issued by the bank on their behalf in favour of third parties in the ordinary course of business.
+- (b) The company and its subsidiary, together with other related parties forming part of Mizzi Organisation, are jointly and severally liable in respect of guarantees given to secure the banking facilities of related parties forming part of Mizzi Organisation up to a limit of €29,795,000 (2012: €28,795,000) and €37,721,000 (2012: €36,248,000) respectively, together with interest and charges thereon.
+These guarantees are supported by a general hypothec over the subsidiary's assets for the amount of €24,482,000 (2012: €24,482,000). - (c) At 31 December 2013, the company had contingent liabilities amounting to €67,711 (2012: €62,902) in respect of guarantees issued by the bank on its behalf in favour of third parties in the ordinary course of business.